Skip to content

 • load the drizzle schema from the drizzle.config.ts file (configurable with the rstoreDrizzle.drizzleConfigPath option in the Nuxt config),

-• generate the models from the schema for each table with the relations,
+• generate the collections from the schema for each table with the relations,

 • generate a REST API under the /api/rstore path to handle the CRUD operations,